 Stem cells are the cells that are present in the body from the embryonic period of life and which can replicate to give the same copy as the parent cell.
 These cells can be very important in the time of growth and also replace the dead and damaged cells.

-Moreover, pranayama also has been thought of as the technique which can generate new stem cells.
+Moreover, pranayama also has been thought of as a technique that can generate new stem cells.
 According to the yogic sutras our mind and body complex work in the three power level which consists of Ida, Pingla, and Sushumna.
 The normal flow of prana is in the Ida and Pingla which then reach up to the chakra.

 However, while performing pranayama the flow of prana is in the Sushumna Nadi due to which stem cell generation increases rapidly.
 In scientific terms, it is believed that the controlled breathing technique is responsible for the stimulation of cells in the hypothalamus region which decreases the aging process and increases the formation of stem cells.